howardzzhang/nfl_survivor_optimize/README.md

 Packages used: JuMP with HiGHS

 ### nfl_analysis.jl
 How do we determine the optimal look forward periods $L$?
 Using historical data from 1990-2021 seasons (skipping 2020 Covid), I first consider a case where we choose a constant $L$ in each week.
 Similar to Bergman and Imbrogno (2017), I find that a 8-week algorithm performs best in terms of log-likelihood.
-However, a constant 9-period algorithm produces a similar expected survival time as a greedy algorithm!
+However, most of the strategies behave worse than a greedy algorithm in terms of realized survival times.
+A 9-period algorithm produces a similar realized survival time as a greedy algorithm!
+Is this a luck of the draw (with some early season upsets, or an issue with ELO at the beginning of the season?)

 Each week, I run a $L$ period look forward optimization problem (defined above).
 I then extract the optimal team for the current week only.
 In the subsequent week, I drop the team selected in the previous week from the pool of potential candidates, use updated elos, and then re-run the optimization problem with the same $L$ look forward period.
 Crucially, the probabilities that enter the optimization problem are formed based only on the ELO available before the start of the current week.